TrisoPcoo/TrisoPcoo/readme.md

 TrisoCraft
 # Do you currently have a contact email?
-I do have a contact email, it's noah@trisopcoo.co.uk
+I do have a contact email, it's noah@trisopcoo.co.uk.